-11 Agape love is the opposite of selfishness.
+5 Agape love is the opposite of selfishness.

-12 Since Jehovah the Son was (and is) equally God, the point appears to be that He did not insist on hanging on to His prerogatives.
+6 Since Jehovah the Son was (and is) equally God, the point appears to be that He did not insist on hanging on to His prerogatives.

-13 Note that to be a human being is to be a slave.
+7 Note that to be a human being is to be a slave.
 We are born slaves, live slaves and die slaves.
 We are born slaves to self, sin and death (with Satan behind the scenes); Christ offers us the option of being slaves to God, good and life.
-You can't stop being a slave, but you can choose your owner.
+You cannot stop being a slave, but you can choose your owner.

-14 Hebrews 5:8 says that Jehovah the Son "learned obedience by the things that He suffered".
+8 Hebrews 5:8 says that Jehovah the Son "learned obedience by the things that He suffered".
 He had never experienced anything like that before.
 So what happens to us if we have the same mindset?

-15 Note that it is at the name of Jesus, not Christ or even Jehovah, that every knee will bow.
+9 Note that it is at the name of Jesus, not Christ or even Jehovah, that every knee will bow.
 'Jesus' is His human name-recall that in Revelation the slain Lamb (5:6,12; 7:14; 12:11) receives glory and praise along with the Father.
-You can't kill God, so the Lamb is Jesus.
+You cannot kill God, so the Lamb is Jesus.
 Recall further that in John 5:22 Jesus affirmed that the Father had "committed all judgment" to Him, which means that it will be Jesus sitting on the "great white throne" (Revelation 20:11), not to mention a certain "winepress" (Revelation 19:15).
-Although at the moment I see no way of 'closing the question' (as we say here in Brazil), I verily suspect that the correct transliteration of 'Jesus' into Hebrew will prove to be ספי and not .
+Although at the moment I see no way of 'closing the question' (as we say here in Brazil), I verily suspect that the correct transliteration of 'Jesus' into Hebrew will prove to be pro

-16 This presumably includes the angels, whether or not they have literal 'knees'.
+10 This presumably includes the angels, whether or not they have literal 'knees'.

-17 Those actually alive on the earth when this decree is imposed; I suppose it will be during the Millennium.
+11 Those actually alive on the earth when this decree is imposed; I suppose it will be during the millennial Messianic Kingdom.

-18 Since Hades is inside the earth (Matthew 12:40, Ephesians 4:9, 1 Samuel 28:13), this will presumably include the wicked dead, as well as the demons in the Abyss (at least).
+12 Since Hades is inside the earth (Matthew 12:40, Ephesians 4:9, 1 Samuel 28:13), this will presumably include the wicked dead, as well as the demons in the Abyss (at least).
+Just suppose that God wanted to confine evil to this planet; the logical place for a 'prison' would be beneath its crust.

-19 The verbs 'bow' and 'acknowledge' are in the subjunctive mood in the Text, so many versions render 'should bow' rather than 'will bow'.
+13 The verbs 'bow' and 'acknowledge' are in the subjunctive mood in the Text, so many versions render 'should bow' rather than "will bow".
 However, the mood of the verbs is governed by the conjunction hina, that normally takes the subjunctive; in the context the author evidently does not intend to leave any doubt about the extent of the recognition.

-12 So then, my dear ones, just as you have always obeyed (not only in my presence but now much more in my absence), keep working out your own salvation with fear and trembling, 13 because God Himself is the One at work in you, both to will and to produce,1 for His good pleasure.
+trembling, 13 because God Himself is the One at work in you, both to will and to produce,1 for His good pleasure.